Geology of Iran: Precambrian

 The consolidation of the Iranian basement by metamorphism, partial granitization and partly by intense folding took place in the Late Precambrian.
-This event has been attributed to the 'Baikalian' or Pan–African orogeny by various authors.
+This event has been attributed to the 'Baikalian' or Pan-African orogeny by various authors.
 Isotopic data of Iranian basement rocks give ages between 600 and 900 Ma.
-A similar range of isotopic data had been obtained for Arabian Shield rocks.
+A similar range of isotopic data had been obtained for Arabian-Nubian Shield rocks.
 An important post-Pan-African magmatism is documented by the widespread Doran Granite, which cuts the Upper Precambrian rocks and is covered by Lower Cambrian sediments.
 Late Precambrian postorogenic volcanics, mainly alkali rhyolite, rhyolite tuff and basic dikes are known in the Eocambrian formations.
 In North and Central Iran, Kahar and Gharehdash Formations and the lower half of the Soltanieh Formation are of Precambrian age.
 The oldest rocks in Iran belong to the Kushk Series consisting of clastic sediments, acidic volcanic, tuff, and carbonates (mainly dolomite).
 Other formations of Late Precambrian–Early Cambrian ages include Rizu volcanic-sedimentary formation, Dezu and Tashk Formations, Aghda Limestone, Kalmard Series, Shorm Beds, and Anarak metamorphic units.
 The sedimentary facies of Precambrian–Lower Cambrian rocks in Northern Iran is different from that of Central Iran.